-These home remedies can bring much-needed relief:
+These home remedies can bring much-needed relief from pink eye symptoms:

 Warm and cool compresses.
 Gently pressing a cool, damp washcloth over your eyes for a few minutes can help ease the burning, gritty feeling.
 A warm cloth can bring quick relief for the sticky discharge.

 Over-the-counter eye drops.
 Artificial tears can ease the dryness that often accompanies viral conjunctivitis.
 And eye drops with an antihistamine can help those with allergic conjunctivitis.
 There are several options at the pharmacy, so get a recommendation from your eye doctor first.

 The mission at America’s Best is to deliver the best value in eye care and eyewear at the low prices America deserves.
 Our 600 locations are staffed by professional optometrists and equipped with state-of-the-art technology.
 Find your your nearest location or schedule an eye exam.

 Take advantage of any of our 2 pair deals and your eye exam* is completely free!